nikitavoloboev/data/web/web-accessibility.md

 - [Standards for Writing Accessibly (2020)](https://alistapart.com/article/standards-for-writing-accessibly/)
 - [Stark](https://www.getstark.co/) - Suite of integrated accessibility compliance tools for product development teams.
 - [Building an accessible autocomplete control (2020)](https://adamsilver.io/articles/building-an-accessible-autocomplete-control/)
+- [Accessible to all](https://web.dev/accessible/) - Build a site that works for all of your users.